Distortion coefficients of the $\alpha$-Grushin plane: Geometry of the alpha -Grushin plane

-By simply differentiating the relations \eqref{basicrel} with respect to $x_0, u_0$ and $v_0$, we find the following identities:
+\end{proof} By differentiating the relations \eqref{basicrel} with respect to $x_0, u_0$ and $v_0$, we find the following useful identities:

-We mention here the work of Li and Chang (cf. \cite{ligrushin}).
-They obtained the geodesics joining every two points in the $\alpha$-Grushin plane by solving the boundary value problem corresponding to the differential equation in Theorem \ref{thm:geodesics}.
-We note that their results are stated for $\alpha \in \mathbb{N} \setminus \{0\}$.
-However, if we carefully define sub-Riemannian manifolds of class $\mathcal{C}^k$ as it was done in Section 2.2, we can see that their conclusions remain valid in the case $\alpha \geqslant 1$.
-In particular, their detailed study of the geodesics was used to derive an expression for the Carnot-Caratheodory distance of $\mathbb{G}_\alpha$ between every two points.
-As a consequence, the $\alpha$-Grushin plane is a \textit{uniquely} geodesic space, that is to say, there is a unique minimizing geodesic joining almost every two pairs of points in $\mathbb{G}_\alpha$ .
+We mention here the work of Li and Chang (see \cite{ligrushin}).
+They obtained the geodesics joining every two points in the $\alpha$-Grushin plane by solving the boundary value problem corresponding to the differential equation in \cref{thm:geodesics}.
+We note that their results are stated for $\alpha \in \mathds{N} \setminus \{0\}$.
+However, if we carefully define sub-Riemannian manifolds of class $\mathcal{C}^k$ as it was done in \cref{subriemsec} and in \cref{geodagrushin}, we can see that their conclusions remain valid in the case $\alpha \geqslant 1$.
+In particular, their detailed study of the geodesics was used to derive an expression for the Carnot--Carathéodory distance of $\mathds{G}_\alpha$ between every two points.